elbruno/ai-aspire-blazor-chat-quickstart-csharp/README.md

     azd up
     ```

-    It will prompt you to select a subscription from your Azure account, and select a location (like "East US 2").
+    It will prompt you to select a Subscription from your Azure account, and select a location (like "**East US 2**").
 Then it will provision the resources in your account and deploy the latest code.
-If you get an error or timeout with deployment, changing the location can help, as there may be availability constraints for the OpenAI resource.
+If you get an error or timeout with deployment, changing the location can help.

 1. When `azd` has finished deploying, you'll see 5 endpoint URIs: